 Creating a pour over will ensures that any assets not otherwise properly naming the trust are, on your passing, transferred into the trust.
 This serves a few functions, the two most important being:

 - It ensures that your wishes regarding those assets will be followed

 The caveat to this process is that assets needing to pass through a pour over will on their way to the trust are subject to the probate process.

 Living trusts and pour over wills should be reassessed during your lifetime.
 If you have major life changes, a divorce, purchase new property or have more children or grandchildren, your trust and pour over will should be reviewed.
 This can easily be done with the help of an estate planning lawyer.

 How to Get Started

 Early estate planning is an important safeguard for your family and has the potential to be a simple process with the aid of an experienced Arizona attorney.
-Paula Hannah can help with all your estate planning needs including drafting living trusts, pour over wills, or amending existing documents– all in plain english and simplified terms.
+Law Offices of Paula Hannah, PLC can help with all your estate planning needs including drafting living trusts, pour over wills, or amending existing documents– all in plain english and simplified terms.
 For a consultation on your case, contact us